aexceed/weatherapp/README.md

 ![image](https://github.com/aexceed/weatherapp/assets/129611461/2b78f8da-a0fb-4c93-ba54-c3925cb0529a)

-I just uhh found a slight problem, I could not find the address where to check whatever it is running there the empty nginx page or something else.
+I just uhh found a slight problem, I could not find the address where to check whatever it is running there the empty nginx page or just about anything.
 Odd problem to run into but yeah uhh...
+It obviously launched something but yeah I really dont know what happened.
+I´ll just put it in the first time using containers in cloud blame basket.
+I´d be interested to know what really happened and why.
+Did it shutdown just as fast as it launched and thats why I couldn´t find it?

 # Ansible